AgentBossMode/AHITL-protocol/spec.md

 LLM-based agents typically use plain-text conversations to ask for input.
 This is inefficient for structured data (e.g., configurations, options, numeric parameters).

-DGUI provides a **standard JSON-based schema** that describes what UI should be shown and what kind of data should be returned.
+AHITL provides a **standard JSON-based schema** that describes what UI should be shown and what kind of data should be returned.

 > Example: Instead of saying
 > “Please provide the departure date, destination city, and return date for your flight to Japan”,
-> the model can emit a DGUI form schema that renders appropriate inputs.
+> the model can emit a AHITL form schema that renders appropriate inputs.

 ---